 Housebreaking or paper-training can be one of the most difficult parts of training your dog.
 Even when done properly, housebreaking can be frustrating and time-consuming.
 It is not a one-size-fits-all proposition, so your housebreaking program needs to be based on several factors, including your dog’s age and temperament, your schedule and the layout of your house.

 In this article, I will outline basic rules for housebreaking and answer some of the most common housebreaking and paper-training questions that are asked by my clients.
-Some of the questions may apply to your situation, others may not, but the answers to these questions should help you to understand the housebreaking process and get you started housebreaking your dog or puppy today.
+Some of the questions may apply to your situation, others may not, but the answers to these questions will help you to learn how to potty train a puppy or adult dog.

 If your puppy or dog is not housebroken, he should not have unsupervised time in your house.
 It takes only seconds for your dog to have an accident, so, in the early stages of your housebreaking program, your dog must be directly supervised the entire time he is in the house.